 8. Tirupati (Andhra Pradesh)

-Interestingly, many of these destinations are now surrounded by boutique resorts and wellness retreats offering yoga, meditation, ayurveda, and conscious living.
-For the modern traveler, spiritual tourism blends faith with holistic wellness—a sacred pause from life’s rush.
+Interestingly, most of these destinations are now encircled by the boutique resorts and wellness retreats that provide yoga, meditation, ayurveda and conscious living.
+To the contemporary tourist, spiritual tourism is a combination of religion and holistic health- a religious rest break in the hectic life.

-At Ratikara, we envision our retreats in similar sacred landscapes, offering guests the chance to reconnect—with nature, with culture, and with themselves.
+In Ratikara, we see our retreats in the same sacred landscapes, where our guests will get an opportunity to reconnect, not only with nature, but also with culture, and with themselves.

 Tips for Travelers